Flutter CTO Report 2024

 After reading this article, you will learn:

-• What are the reasons for choosing Flutter?
+• What are the reasons for choosing the Flutter technology?
 What impact does Flutter have on budget and stabilization?

 • Is Flutter ready for enterprise apps?